Helping small business through the succession planning process

 Succession planning requires a wide range of skills.
-More than any single professional – or an organisation – can provide.
+More than any single professional – or an organization – can provide.
 As trusted advisors, however, accountants and bookkeepers can guide small business owners through the succession planning process.

 1. Forming an exit strategy

-Business owners don’t realise how long it takes to prepare and sell a business.
+Business owners don’t realize how long it takes to prepare and sell a business.
 You need to help them understand that it takes years, and explain why it needs to be a priority.
 Point out the risks of procrastinating – a more stressful exit, a lower price, and a messier handover.
 Agree on a plan and a schedule for all the steps to follow.

 Before you get started:

 The thought of leaving their business will stir powerful emotions for most owners.
 That could interfere with decision-making and communication.
-Help your client recognise when emotions are running high.
+Help your client recognize when emotions are running high.
 Be patient as they work through those issues.

 Explain the process